jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-03/rq-chapter-03.md

     b.
 Guest OS
     c.
 Virtual machine
     d.
 Linux machine
-1. What is the name of the third party packge system that allows for standalone package management?
+1. What is the name of the third party package system that allows for standalone package management?
     a.
 Flatpaks
     b.
 Zips
     c.
 Snaps